nanometre/pet-adoption-tgc-proj2-react/README.md

 3. Average function using map, reduce from https://jrsinclair.com/articles/2019/five-ways-to-average-with-js-reduce/

-4. Icons created by Nikita Golubev and Freepik from Flaticon
+4. Icons created by bqlqn, Nikita Golubev and Freepik from Flaticon

 5. Pictures are taken from Freepik and Pexels